AnthonyBatt/Intro-to-AI-final-project/README.md

 	- made the first 2 gym leader trainers
 	- further generalized the battle demo, less values are hard coded now
 	- advanced the AI to pick the move that will do the most damage to opposing pokemon

+11/8:
+	- finished damage calc edge cases

+11/13:
+	- split up the test.py script into separate files and in doing so fully generalized the project up to this point